-For many second home owners, getting their property ready to rent out to travelers is a task they keep postponing thinking that it will require a lot of investment to get it ready.
+For many second home owners, getting their property ready to rent out to travellers is a task they keep postponing thinking that it will require a lot of investment to get it ready.
 If that is the case with you too, this is just the right article for you, where we will discuss how you can make your second home ready for holiday home rental with minimum investment and also how much investment is required.

 5. Furnishing: This is assuming that you have bare minimum furniture at your second home which you had bought for your own use.
-Invest on a good bed and mattresses.
+Invest in a good bed and mattress.
 It goes without saying that the bed is the most important piece of furniture that will be used by every guest.
 So having a good bed means you will also get a longer life.
 A good sturdy bed would cost around Rs 15,000 to 20,000 and the mattress will cost another Rs.
 12,000 to 15,000.

 Now to the question of ‘when do I start working on these?’
-If you are to start your holiday home rental business, start work on the changes mentioned above so that everything is complete a month or so before the start of the peak tourist season in your area.
+If you are to start your holiday home rental business, start working on the changes mentioned above so that everything is complete in a month or so before the start of the peak tourist season in your area.
 The idea is to make sure that you get this done just before the peak holiday season in the area in order to get immediate gratification.
-Additionally, this will give you the time required to advertise your property and also to stay in the house once before you start renting out to travelers.
+Additionally, this will give you the time required to advertise your property and also to stay in the house once before you start renting out to travellers.

 CERTAIN COST-EFFECTIVE TIPS:

 - Instead of investing on building your personal website, register your property with Asia’s largest holiday home rental website.
 Registration is FREE and you will be noticed faster by travellers.

 - Move the items in your first home to your second home which are in running condition but you were planning to buy new ones.
 This will enable you to upgrade or buy latest stuff for your first home.